Yelodress/LukeRossCleaner/README.md

 ⚠️ This script supports up to version `v2603.10.1 + early access Day's Gone & Baldur's Gate 3` (formerly `v27.0.0`) of the mod.
 It's not my priority, so if you need a specific game, let me know by creating an [issue](https://github.com/Yelodress/LukeRossCleaner/issues) and I'll update it as soon as possible :)

-> Please not that i'm not affiliated in any way with LukeRoss and his work.
-For any question or reclamation, feel free to reach me at `yelodress[at]pm.me`.
+> Please note that I have no affiliation with LukeRoss or his work.
+If you have any questions or concerns, please feel free to contact me at the following address: `yelodress[at]pm.me`.